Skip to main content

 As a corps member, you’ll have the chance to attend leadership summits and virtual events.
 These are a fantastic opportunity to build community, learn, and connect with other corps members and leaders.
 With TFA’s virtual events, you’ll go inside classrooms across the country and hear stories about the diverse career paths of TFA alumni who are making a difference in areas like education, business, medicine, law, public policy, and entrepreneurship.

-After completing their two-year commitment as TFA corps members, many alumni go on to launch nonprofits and socially responsible companies together.
+After completing their two-year commitment as TFA corps members, many alumni continue their work in the classroom or take on school leadership roles.
+Others go on to launch nonprofits and socially responsible companies together.
 They work at starts-up and schools run by other alumni, who share a lifelong commitment to change and educational justice.

-Teach For America’s network is vast, made up of nearly 60,000 alumni and corps members.
+Teach For America’s network is vast, made up of over 65,000 alumni and corps members.
 Together they are working to shape the political, economic, and social future of the United States.
 Being accepted into the corps means you’ll join other leaders, changemakers, and advocates, who go on to achieve their boldest ambitions.
-Whether they return to their previous career path or begin a new professional journey, they do so with increased confidence, drive, skills, and perspective for what's at stake.
+Whether they remain in the classroom, return to their previous career path, or begin a new professional journey, they do so with increased confidence, drive, skills, and perspective for what's at stake.

 Topics: